facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 We will now ask the user for publish permissions and then prompt them to post the Open Graph Action to Facebook.
 To do this, add the following code to LandingPage.xaml.cs:

     async private void PostButtonAppbar_Tapped(object sender, TappedRoutedEventArgs e) {
         if (FacebookData.SelectedFriends.Count < 1
            || FacebookData.SelectedMeal.Name == String.Empty
            || FacebookData.IsRestaurantSelected == false)
         {
             MessageDialog errorMessageDialog = new MessageDialog("Please select friends, a place to eat and something you ate before attempting to share!");
             await errorMessageDialog.ShowAsync();
             return;
         }

         FacebookSession session = await App.FacebookSessionClient.LoginAsync("publish_stream");
         if (session == null)
         {
             MessageDialog dialog = new MessageDialog("Error while getting publishing permissions.
 Please try again.");
             await dialog.ShowAsync();
             return;
         }

         // refresh your access token to contain the publish permissions App.AccessToken = session.AccessToken;

         FacebookClient fb = new FacebookClient(App.AccessToken);

         try
         {
             dynamic fbPostTaskResult = await fb.PostTaskAsync(String.Format("/me/{0}:eat", Constants.FacebookAppGraphAction), new { meal = FacebookData.SelectedMeal.MealUri, tags = FacebookData.SelectedFriends[0].id, place = FacebookData.SelectedRestaurant.Id });
             var result = (IDictionary<string, object>)fbPostTaskResult;

             MessageDialog successMessageDialog = new MessageDialog("Posted Open Graph Action, id: " + (string)result["id"]);
             await successMessageDialog.ShowAsync();

             // reset the selections after the post action has successfully concluded this.selectFriendsTextBox.Text = "Select Friends";
             this.selectMealTextBox.Text = "Select One";
             this.selectRestaurantTextBox.Text = "Select One";
         }
         catch (Exception ex)
         {
             MessageDialog exceptionMessageDialog = new MessageDialog("Exception during post: " + ex.Message);
             exceptionMessageDialog.ShowAsync();
         }
     }

 The above code asks for the additional user permission _publish\_stream_ to be able to write to their timeline and then simply posts to _/me/scrumptiousmsft:eat_ url with the meal, friend's id and the location of the restaurant using the PostTaskAsync API.

->NOTE: Look at the Open Graph API for reference on how to fetch and post various kinds of data.
+>**Note**: Look at the Open Graph API for reference on how to fetch and post various kinds of data.
 Use the GetDataAsync or PostDataAsync to retrieve/send data to the URL depending on what operation the API supports.
 Passing the parameters is pretty easy by just creating a new object with properties set to the parameter names etc. There is No need to pre-create these objects.

 If you followed the tutorial correctly, at this step  you should be able to run and publish the action to Facebook and see the following UI: